Narelle Lewis

 December 2024 to January 2025

 Initially brought on for two weeks to assist the assistant production accountant at VRS, I was asked to stay on for a while longer.
-I finish at the end of January.
+I finished at the end of January 2025 in time to go back to my studies.
 During this experience I learnt new software and procedures, processed petty cash and fuel claims.

 Software used: Eclipse (TPH Global), AirWallex, Amazon Studios Originals, Box